harry-shotter/jekyll-blog/_posts/2020-02-16-css-grid-template-area.md

 Easy!

 ## Standard Web Layout
-When using Template Areas for more complex pages this syntax becomes even easier to understand in my opinion; I personally like the visual aspect of seeing named areas rather than a the usual `grid-row: 1 / span 2` etc. syntax
+When using Template Areas for more complex pages this syntax becomes even easier to understand in my opinion; I personally like the visual aspect of seeing named areas rather than the usual `grid-row: 1 / span 2` etc. syntax

-So, what are we going to be creating?
+So, here's the layout I'm going to be creating:

 ![basic grid]({{ "/assets/images/posts/css-grid-template-areas/page-layout.png" | relative_url }})

 You can see this is split into 5 main sections: Nav, Header, Main, Side, and Footer.
 I'd say this is typical of a website layout and one that could be awkward to implement using the usual CSS tricks.

 This is how simple it is with CSS Grid & Template Areas:

 {% highlight html %}
 <style>